Service

 -

-Service Not Accessible: Service loads but shows connection errors
+Service Not Accessible: Service loads but shows connection errors - Check that the container is running and healthy

 - Verify the port number matches the service’s actual listening port